masataka123/Kobayashi_Hitchin/README.md

 In this map, "12E" denotes Faculty of Science, Bldg.
 E Room E408 is located near the elevator on the 4th floor of Faculty of Science, Bldg.
 E

- If you need further assistance (for example, how to get to Sugimoto-cho Station), please refer to [this link](https://www.omu.ac.jp/orp/ocami-en/about/directions/).
+ If you need further assistance (for example, how to get to Sugimotocho Station from Kansai International Airport), please refer to [this link](https://www.omu.ac.jp/orp/ocami-en/about/directions/).

 ## Other informations
 There is a hotel around Tennoji (天王寺) or Nishinari (西成) where you can stay for around 3,000 yen.
 However, it is not a  good hotel, so we do not recommend you book it.
+ -->

 ## Organizers
 - [Yoshinori Hashimoto](https://sites.google.com/view/yhashimoto/home) (Osaka Metropolitan University)